dbt

 Data transformation involves several stages, each vital to preparing data for analysis.

-The journey begins with data discovery and profiling, where the data’s structure, quality, and characteristics are assessed.
+1. Discovery and profiling The journey begins with data discovery and profiling, where the data’s structure, quality, and characteristics are assessed.
 This initial step is essential for identifying anomalies, inconsistencies, and potential issues that need to be addressed during transformation.
-Following this is data cleansing, which corrects inaccuracies, fills in missing values, and removes duplicates, ensuring the reliability and accuracy of the data.

-After cleansing, the data is mapped and structured according to the needs of the target system—a process known as data mapping and structuring.
+3. Mapping.
+Next the data is mapped and structured according to the needs of the target system—a process known as data mapping and structuring.
 Here, data types may be converted, fields reorganized, or specific business rules applied.
 The actual transformation execution then applies these rules, converting the data into the desired format.
-Finally, the transformed data is loaded into a central data store, such as a data warehouse, where it becomes available for analysis and reporting.

 What data transformation offers

-Data transformation is more than just writing scripts to modify raw data; it's a system that enables data to be analyzed efficiently and effectively.
 Data and analytics engineers use data transformations to prepare datasets by removing invalid entries, errors, outliers, and duplicate records.
 Additionally, they standardize data, creating tables that serve as a reliable foundation for subsequent analyses.

 A well-implemented data transformation system supports this process at scale.
 For small operations, a few scripts may suffice, but as data volumes grow and the number of use cases increases, a more scalable and standardized approach becomes necessary.
-This is where a data transformation layer comes into play—a network of transformations and routines that process data automatically, ensuring consistency and reducing the manual effort required for data preparation.

 A data transformation layer not only automates and standardizes processes but also prevents conflicts between analyses and data silos that can arise in the absence of a centralized approach.
 It provides a single, authoritative base of models that ensures everyone in the organization is working from the same definitions and standards, facilitating collaboration and reducing unnecessary costs.

-Why data transformation matters
+Benefits of data transformation

 Data transformations are typically performed on data piped into a central data store, such as a data warehouse.
 Historically, this process has followed one of two approaches: the legacy ETL (Extract, Transform, Load) approach and the more modern, cloud-based ELT (Extract, Load, Transform) approach.

-ETL is the older paradigm, developed when data storage and network transfer were costly.
-In ETL, data is extracted from source systems, transformed according to the needs of the target system, and then loaded into a central database.
 This method minimizes storage by ensuring that only transformed data is stored, but it is also inflexible and difficult to scale.
 Transformations are often scattered across different systems, leading to repeated, inconsistent work as different teams implement ad hoc queries for each new project.

 ELT, on the other hand, reverses this order.
 Data is first extracted from source systems and loaded into a data warehouse in its raw form, where it can be transformed as needed.
 This approach leverages the scalability and flexibility of cloud storage and computing, making it easier to handle large volumes of data and a growing number of use cases.
 ELT allows for a more organized data architecture, with transformations performed directly in the warehouse, enabling a more streamlined and efficient process.